10 Ways Sleep Makes Us Healthier Happier and More Successful

 With that in mind, here are 10 reasons to prioritize shut-eye:

 We simply don’t have the maximum brainpower we need to function when we’re pooped all the time.
-Sleep is the essential down time our gray matter needs to consolidate memories, process emotions and simply recharge so we can focus the next day.
+Sleep is the essential downtime that gray matter needs to consolidate memories, process emotions, and simply recharge to focus clearly the next day.

 Our genes tell our bodies—our cells, to be precise—exactly what to do, day in and day out.
-For our genes to function properly, we need plenty of sleep.
+For genes to function properly, you need plenty of sleep.

 A 2013 study at the University of Surrey found that chronic sleep deprivation (defined as less than six hours of sleep every night for just one week) affects the functioning of about three percent of genes.
-That may not sound like much, but it’s actually hundreds of genes, including some that influence inflammation, immunity and how we respond to stress.
+That may not sound like much, but it’s actually hundreds of genes, including some that influence inflammation, immunity, and how we responses to stress.

-When you’re well-rested, you’ll be less on edge, which will make it easier to manage tough feelings like anger and sadness when they arise.
-“Our emotional awareness offers a huge opportunity for us to live our best life, and sleep is a chance for us to honor our conscious and subconscious emotions,” Dr. Dedhia says.
+When you’re well-rested, you’re less on edge, which makes it easier to manage tough feelings like anger and sadness when they arise.
+Emotional awareness offers a huge opportunity to live your best life, and sleep is a chance to honor conscious and subconscious emotions.

 To put it simply, sleep is your skin’s best friend: It boosts the production of collagen; allows for skin repair and cell renewal; lessens breakouts; and helps skin stay hydrated, which contributes to firmness.

 A small study of women in their thirties and forties at University Hospitals Case Medical Center in Cleveland found that participants who were sleep-deprived showed signs of premature skin aging and their skin was less able to recover after exposure to the sun.
 (In a triple whammy to the poor sleepers, the researchers also found that this group was likely to weigh more.)